Here you find a list of post-docs, PhD students, MSc students, technicians, volunteers, visitors, collaborators and past supervisors working with me

 Alejandro has analysed the importance of genetic variation at the Major Histocompatibility Complex (genes of immune responses) for successful invasion by exotic organisms: are individuals already selected to be more resistant to diseases before they are introduced to novel ranges?
 We studied this in two species of weaverbird from Africa.
-He also developed a novel technique for molecular sexing in the field within two hours (!), resulting in a patent application and two major papers (in press).
+He also developed a novel technique for molecular sexing in the field within two hours (!), resulting in a patent application and two major papers (one in Molecular Ecology Resources here).
 Alejandro´s lab skills were a great asset to the group.
 (One-year contract funded by University Pablo de Olavide).

 Marion Nicolaus – Post-Doctoral Researcher

-Marion investigated through simulation modelling how neutral and adaptive genetic variation becomes distributed and maintained in a metapopulation which is adapting to environmental variation by three radically different mechanisms: (i) natural selection on genetic variation, (ii) phenotypic plasticity, (iii) Matching Habitat Choice.
-The results are in press.
+Marion investigated through simulation modelling with NetLogo how neutral and adaptive genetic variation becomes distributed and maintained in a metapopulation which is adapting to environmental variation by three radically different mechanisms: (i) natural selection on genetic variation, (ii) phenotypic plasticity, (iii) Matching Habitat Choice.
+The results are in this paper.
 Her solid experience in among-individual variation in behaviour has been very useful.
-(Two-year contract from Spanish Ministry of Economy and Competitiveness, moved to University of Groningen to start her own project after one year).
+(Two-year “Juan de la Cierva” contract from Spanish Ministry of Economy and Competitiveness, but moved to University of Groningen to start her own project after one year).

 Past supervised MSc students in Biology (The Netherlands, Sweden and Spain):